-- 32. Potential donor NTS Exit Points shall be ignored where they are too far downstream (or upstream) to provide a benefit to the recipient NTS Exit Point.
-This will be determined by the application of the exchange rate cap (see paragraph 37). - 33.
-In the event of two or more potential donor NTS Exit Points being an equal distance from the recipient NTS Exit Point then the donor NTS Exit Point providing the lowest calculated exchange rate will be selected.
-In the event that exchange rates are equal, capacity shall be reduced at each relevant donor NTS Exit Point, in proportion to the available Substitutable Capacity at each of these donor NTS Exit Points. - 34.
-Where there is insufficient capacity at the first donor NTS Exit Point to fully satisfy the incremental exit flat capacity required at the recipient NTS Exit Point the quantity of capacity that can be substituted will be substituted and further donor NTS Exit Points will be considered: - in accordance with paragraphs 29 to 33; then - upstream of the recipient NTS Exit Point, starting with the nearest and extending upstream until either a compressor or beach ASEP is reached. - 35.
-Upstream donor NTS Exit Points will be selected on the same basis of, pipeline, pipeline distance, exchange rate, then pro-rating, as for downstream donor NTS Exit Points.

-- 36. When considering the second, and subsequent, donor NTS Exit Points consideration shall be given to possible changes in gas flow direction as a result of substitutions already identified.
-This may change the sequence of potential donor NTS Exit Points. - 37.
+- 34. In the event of two or more potential donor NTS Exit Points being an equal distance from the recipient NTS Exit Point then the donor NTS Exit Point providing the lowest calculated exchange rate will be selected.
+In the event that exchange rates are equal, capacity shall be reduced at each relevant donor NTS Exit Point, in proportion to the available Substitutable Capacity at each of these donor NTS Exit Points. - 35.
+Where there is insufficient capacity at the first donor NTS Exit Point to fully satisfy the incremental exit flat capacity required at the recipient NTS Exit Point the quantity of capacity that can be substituted will be substituted and further donor NTS Exit Points will be considered: - in accordance with paragraphs 30 to 34; then - upstream of the recipient NTS Exit Point, starting with the nearest and extending upstream until either a compressor or beach ASEP is reached. - 36.
+Upstream donor NTS Exit Points will be selected on the same basis of, pipeline, pipeline distance, exchange rate, then pro-rating, as for downstream donor NTS Exit Points. - 37.
+When considering the second, and subsequent, donor NTS Exit Points consideration shall be given to possible changes in gas flow direction as a result of substitutions already identified.
+This may change the sequence of potential donor NTS Exit Points. - 38.
 The exchange rate for each donor / recipient NTS Exit Point pairing shall be determined.
 Where this exceeds 3:1 the substitution, or part thereof, shall not be permitted.
-Substitution at 3:1 and below will be made to the extent5 that this is possible.
+Substitution at 3:1 and below will be made to the extent9 that this is possible.
 As subsequent donor NTS Exit Points, for that recipient NTS Exit Point, are unlikely to be possible at less than or equal to 3:1 further analysis will not be necessary except to verify that this is the case.
-This limit (and the possible application of an exchange rate collar) will be reconsidered following initial application of the methodology and may be amended or removed during the annual review of the methodology. - 38.
-Subject to the above criteria and the objective to reduce necessary investment, donor NTS Exit Points shall be selected in the sequence: - Notional exit points; - Downstream NTS Exit Points on the same feeder; - Downstream NTS Exit Points on adjacent connected feeders; - · Upstream NTS Exit Points on the same feeder; - Upstream NTS Exit Points on adjacent connected feeders.
+This limit (and the possible application of an exchange rate collar) will be reconsidered following initial application of the methodology and may be amended or removed during the annual review of the methodology. - 39.
+Subject to the above criteria and the objective to reduce necessary investment, donor NTS Exit Points shall be selected in the sequence: - Notional exit points10; - Downstream NTS Exit Points on the same feeder; - Downstream NTS Exit Points on adjacent connected feeders; - Upstream NTS Exit Points on the same feeder; - Upstream NTS Exit Points on adjacent connected feeders.